Skuld (princess): Skjöldunga saga

-The Skjöldunga saga relates that Helgo (Halga) was the King of Denmark together with his brother Roas (Hroðgar).
+The Skjöldunga saga relates that Helgo was the King of Denmark together with his brother Roas.
 Helgo raped Olava, the Queen of the Saxons, and she bore a daughter named Yrsa.
-The girl later married King Adillus (Eadgils), the King of Sweden.
+The girl later married King Adillus, the King of Sweden.
 Yrsa and Adillus had a daughter, Scullda.
-Yrsa and Adillus married their Scullda to Hiørvardus, the King of Öland (also called Hiorvardus and Hevardus, and who corresponds to Heoroweard in Beowulf).
-As her half-brother Rolfo (Hrólfr Kraki, Hroðulf) was not consulted about this marriage, he was infuriated and he attacked Öland and made Hiørvardus and his kingdom tributary to Denmark.
+Yrsa and Adillus married their Scullda to Hiørvardus, the King of Öland.
+As her half-brother Rolfo (Hrólfr Kraki) was not consulted about this marriage, he was infuriated and he attacked Öland and made Hiørvardus and his kingdom tributary to Denmark.
 Hiørvardus and Queen Skullda rebelled against Rolfo and killed him.
 However, Hiørvardus did not live long after this and was himself killed.

 Gesta Danorum

-The Gesta Danorum tells that Roluo (Hrólfr Kraki) defeated Athislus (Eadgils) and gave Sweden to a young man named Hiartuar (Heoroweard), who was seized by passion to Roluo's beautiful but heartless sister Skulde and married her.
+The Gesta Danorum tells that Roluo (Hrólfr Kraki) defeated Athislus and gave Sweden to a young man named Hiartuar (Heoroweard), who was seized by passion to Roluo's beautiful but heartless sister Skulde and married her.
 The ambitious Skulde, however, did not like the fact that her husband had to pay taxes to Roluo and so incited Hiartuar to rebel against him.
 Hiartuar went to Lejre (a town which Roluo had built) with arms hidden in the ships, under the pretense that he wanted to pay tribute.
 They were well-received, but after the banquet, when most people were drunk asleep, the Swedes and the Goths (i.e. the Geats) proceeded to kill everyone at Roluo's residence.
 After a long battle, involving Roluo's champion Bjarki, who fought in the shape of a spirit bear until he was awakened by his comrade Hjalti, the Geats won and Roluo was killed.
 Hiartuar asked Wigg (Vöggr) if he wanted to fight for him, and Wigg said yes.
 Hiartuar wanted to give Wigg a sword, but he insisted on receiving it by taking the hilt.
 Having the hilt in his hand, Wigg pierced Hiartuar with the sword and thus avenged Roluo.
 Swedes and Geats then rushed forward and killed Wigg.
 The Swedish king Høtherus (based on the god Höðr), the brother of Athislus, succeeded Roluo and became the king of a combined Sweden and Denmark.

-Chronicon Lethrense and Annales Lundenses
+Chronicon Lethrense

+In the Chronicon Lethrense, Sculd is the daughter of King Athisl and Ursula.
+Her half-brother, King Rolf Kraki, with brotherly affection gave her a province and built the village for her that is now called Skuldelev.
+Rolf refused to let her marry Hiarwart, a Teutonic count of Skåne, but she eloped with Hiarwart regardless and afterwards conspired with him to kill Rolf and have Hiarwart become the new king.
+Hiarwart arrived in Zealand with a large army, and said that he wanted to give his tribute to Rolf, but instead his soldiers surrounded Rolf and killed him.
+He was king from dawn until "primam", when he was killed by Haki (brother of Haghbard, son of Hamund), who became king in his place.
+The fate of Sculd is not mentioned.